 Animal Welfare Outreach Program at HopeStreet

 Imagine experiencing homelessness and having a pet in need of veterinary care.
+Unfortunately, it’s a common situation, and it can be truly overwhelming for those are not able to afford care for their animal companion.

+Please show your support by making a gift today.
+Large or small, every gifts matters and makes a huge difference in the lives of these animals and their owners.
 If you are not in a position to give, you can still help by sharing our project with your friends and family through social media and your networks.
 Thank you.